pixlpa/max-calendar-react/README.md

 ## Production Use

-To use as intended, you must first build a deployment version of the React site by navigating your terminal to "/max-calendar-react" and then running "npm run build".
-Open the Max patcher and hit "script start" to start the server, and then navigate your browser to localhost:5000
+To run as a production build, you must first build a deployment version of the React site by sending the "npm run build" message to the node.script.
+Then send "script start" to start the server, and then navigate your browser to localhost:5000

 ## Development

-To use this project in development mode, you must first start the node script in the patcher and then navigate to "max-calendar-react" and typing in "npm start" in the Terminal.
-This will work through a proxy with the Max server, so it's good for developing new features.
+For most usage, it will be sufficient to run a dev build of the React site.
+To do that, send the "script start" message followed by "script npm start" message.
+Since the site is actually running in React dev server, you must navigate your browser to "localhost:3000".
+This will work through a proxy with the Max server.
+This is useful when testing new site features.

 ## Available Scripts